mikaelvesavuori/minibook-better-apis/tech/weighing-approaches.md

 ## 🧑‍💻 The benefits of a software-defined, dynamic environment

-- TODO
+- Less architectural complexity
+- Cheaper with fewer environments
+- No need to keep environments in sync
+- Realistically promotes modern practices: "testing in production", trunk-based development etc.
+- Scales to more intricate and realistic scenarios (such as testing system X in mode A with customer type B in configuration D etc.)

 ## 🧑‍💻 The drawbacks of a software-defined, dynamic environment

-- Can add complexity
+- Can add solution complexity
 - Will become harder to work with in the local scope (i.e. the actual code), and more so if there are many branches
 - Requires some degree of cleanliness and pruning (governance even) to control, so things don't grow out of hand